Showing posts with label Utility. Show all posts

 Wednesday, December 29, 2021

+Managing server load requires a clear understanding of who is connected to your database and what applications they are using.
 Here's a handy SQL query to get an overview of your active SQL Server connections and sessions.
-It helps you quickly see who is connected, from where, and how many connections they have open.
-This can be super useful for monitoring activity or troubleshooting connection issues.
+It helps you quickly see the source IP, the client hostname, and the total connection count per user.
+This is an essential tool for monitoring server activity or troubleshooting connection leaks.

 FROM sys.dm_exec_sessions AS es WITH (NOLOCK)